shhossain/computer_science/README.md

 In computer science, an instruction is a single operation of a processor defined by the processor instruction set.
 A computer program is a list of instructions that tell a computer what to do.
 Everything a computer does is accomplished by using a computer program.
 Programs that are stored in the memory of a computer ("internal programming") let the computer do one thing after another, even with breaks in between.

 ## [Programming Language](Not-Added)
-A programming language is any set of rules that convert strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.[citation needed] Programming languages are one kind of computer language used in computer programming to implement algorithms.
+A programming language is any set of rules that convert strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.
+Programming languages are one kind of computer language used in computer programming to implement algorithms.

 Programming languages are mainly of two types :
 1. High-level language uses a syntax similar to the English language.
 The source code is converted into machine-understandable machine code using a compiler or an interpreter.
 Java and Python are some examples of high-level programming languages.
 These are usually slower than Low-level, but it comes with being easier.